Reading for Pleasure Helps Keep Us Healthy

 Stephanie Affinito is an educator in the Department of Literacy Teaching and Learning at the University at Albany in New York.
 She has a deep love of literacy coaching and supporting teachers’ learning through technology and is the author of Literacy Coaching: Teaching and Learning with Digital Tools and Technology (Heinemann, 2019).

-In her new book Leading Literate Lives, Habits and Mindsets for Reimagining Classroom Practice (Heinemann, 2021), Stephanie outlines a K-6 framework for reading and writing that makes a direct connection between reflection and classroom practice.
+In her recent book Leading Literate Lives, Habits and Mindsets for Reimagining Classroom Practice (Heinemann, 2021), Stephanie outlines a K-6 framework for reading and writing that makes a direct connection between reflection and classroom practice.